"

 Community Service

-Community service represents a multifaceted approach to justice that not only addresses the immediate consequences of offenses but also seeks to rehabilitate individuals under correctional supervision and strengthen community bonds.
+Community service represents a multifaceted approach to justice that not only addresses the immediate consequences of offenses but also seeks to rehabilitate individuals under correctional supervision and to strengthen community bonds.
 Its flexibility and potential for positive societal benefit make it a valuable component of the criminal justice system.

 Day Reporting Centers